abpframework/abp/docs/en/UI/Angular/Lazy-Load-Service.md

 # How to Lazy Load Scripts and Styles

-You can use the `LazyLoadService` in @abp/ng.core package in order to lazy loading scripts and styles in an easy and explicit way.
+You can use the `LazyLoadService` in @abp/ng.core package in order to lazy load scripts and styles in an easy and explicit way.